-- 1. Satisfactory completion of a state-approved program with at least a 2.50 grade point average overall in the teaching field and in professional studies.
+- 1. Satisfactory completion of a state-approved program with at least a 2.50 grade point average overall (general studies, professional studies, and the teaching field), in professional studies, and in the teaching field.
 A grade of C or higher must be obtained in each professional education course. - 2.
 Demonstrated readiness to teach through evaluations of on-site performances as an intern and satisfactory evaluations on the Huntingdon College Abilities Checklist. - 3.
-All Seniors will complete the Major Field Achievement Test in Education.
-The Major Field Achievement Test is given at the beginning of the student's internship semester.
-These criteria will remain in effect until replacement by a national test is approved by the Alabama State Board of Education.
+Seniors will complete the Major Field Achievement Test.
+This criteria will remain in effect until replacement by a national test is approved by the Alabama State Board of Education.